RetroKAI/es-theme-240p/README.md

-# TFT, an EmulationStation theme made for small screens
+# 240p, an EmulationStation theme made for 240p small screens

-This is very much a work in progress =)
+This is very much a work in progress and will be our RetroKAI's Game Gear ZERO default theme.

-I am building a portable and wanted to take a shot a creating a theme that fits the size of a TFT screen (specifically 320x240 resolution)
+We are building a handheld console and wanted to take a shot improving a theme that fits the size of our screen (specifically 320x240 resolution).

-Design wise I am going for a layout that gives a small glimpse of the game selected and removes all other metadata to keep the views light.
+Design wise we are going for a layout that gives a small glimpse of the game selected and removes all other metadata to keep the views light.

 ## Preview